kyr13nko/rent-car-app/README.md

 ![catalog-page](./src/assets/02-catalog.jpg)

 ## Favorites
-Favorites page is a curated repository of selected cars.
+Favorites page is a repository of selected cars.
 Effortlessly review and manage your added cars, streamlining the decision-making process.
 Access your Favorites page to quickly select the desired car for rent.

 ![catalog-page](./src/assets/03-favorites.jpg)